mvolkmann/blog/src/swift/UIKit.md

     // Updates the state of the UIView created in `makeUIView`
     // with new data provided by a SwiftUI View.
-    // This called after makeUIView and again every time a parameter changes. func updateUIView(_ uiView: UILabel, context: Context) {
+    // This called after makeUIView and again every time
+    // a parameter changes (ex. text).
+    func updateUIView(_ uiView: UILabel, context: Context) {
         uiView.text = text
     }